AI eCommerce Personalization with Zero-Party Data

 Use this checklist to keep it practical:

-• Collect only what you’ll use: If a quiz answer won’t change the next experience, don’t ask it.
-Keep interactions short and tied to a clear outcome.
+• Collect only what you’ll use: Keep interactions short and tied to a clear outcome.

-• Treat interactions as intent signals: Define which Storyly events matter most (poll votes, quiz outcomes, product taps, wishlist actions) and standardize how you label and interpret them.
+• Treat interactions as intent signals: Define which Storyly events matter most (poll votes, quiz outcomes, product taps, wishlist actions) and standardize how you interpret them.

-• Apply signals immediately where possible: Use the interaction to drive the next story group, the next banner, or the next curated collection so the user feels the benefit right away.
+• Apply signals to discovery experiences: Use the interaction to drive the next story group, the next banner, or the next curated collection.

-• Run controlled experiments: Use Storyly as a rapid experimentation layer.
-Test different discovery flows and compare performance based on interaction quality and downstream outcomes.
+• Run controlled experiments: Test different discovery flows and compare performance based on interaction quality and downstream outcomes.

-• Close the loop with lifecycle: If a user wishlists pre-sale items, use that intent to personalize launch experiences and follow-ups, not just the teaser.
+• Close the loop with lifecycle personalization: If a user wishlists pre-sale items, use that intent to personalize launch experiences and follow-ups.

 Concrete example 1: if you run two quiz versions, don’t just compare completion rates.
 Compare what each quiz produces in terms of usable intent signals (clear category preference vs. vague outcomes) and how well those signals translate into more relevant product discovery paths.